Cochlear implant: Criticism and controversy

-Critics of cochlear implants from Deaf cultures also assert that the cochlear implant and the subsequent therapy often become the focus of the child's identity at the expense of language acquisition and ease of communication in sign language and Deaf identity.
-They believe that measuring a child's success only by their mastery of speech will lead to a poor self-image as "disabled" (because the implants do not produce normal hearing) rather than having the healthy self-concept of a proudly Deaf person.
+Critics of cochlear implants from deaf cultures also assert that the cochlear implant and the subsequent therapy often become the focus of the child's identity at the expense of language acquisition and ease of communication in sign language and deaf identity.
+They believe that measuring a child's success only by their mastery of speech will lead to a poor self-image as "disabled" (because the implants do not produce normal hearing) rather than having the healthy self-concept of a proudly deaf person.
 However, these assertions are not supported by research.
 The first children to receive cochlear implants as infants are only in their 20s (as of 2020), and anecdotal evidence points to a high level of satisfaction in this cohort, most of whom don't consider their deafness their primary identity.

-Children with cochlear implants are most likely to be educated with listening and spoken language, without sign language and are often not educated with other Deaf children who use sign language.
+Children with cochlear implants are most likely to be educated with listening and spoken language, without sign language and are often not educated with other deaf children who use sign language.
 Cochlear implants have been one of the technological and social factors implicated in the decline of sign languages in the developed world.
 Some Deaf activists have labeled the widespread implantation of children as a cultural genocide.

-As the trend for cochlear implants in children grows, Deaf-community advocates have tried to counter the "either or" formulation of oralism vs. manualism with a "both and" or "bilingual-bicultural" approach; some schools are now successfully integrating cochlear implants with sign language in their educational programs.
+As the trend for cochlear implants in children grows, deaf-community advocates have tried to counter the "either or" formulation of oralism vs. manualism with a "both and" or "bilingual-bicultural" approach; some schools are now successfully integrating cochlear implants with sign language in their educational programs.
 However, there is disagreement among researchers about the effectiveness of methods using both sign and speech as compared to sign or speech alone.

+Another point of controversy made by advocates are that there are racial disparities in the cochlear implantation evaluation process.
+Data taken from 2010-2020 at one academic tertiary care institution showed that 68.5% of patients referred for evaluation were White, 18.5% were Black, and 12.3% were Asian, however the institution's main service area was 46.9% White, 42.3% Black, and 7.7% Asian.
+It was also shown that the Black patients who were referred for evaluation to receive the implants had greater hearing loss compared to White patients who were also referred.
+Based on this study, it is shown that Black patients receive cochlear implants at a disproportionately lower rate than White patients.

+An additional criticism involves the cost of implant upgrades.
+The manufacturers introduce new models on a regular basis and stop servicing older models.
+When this happens, a user who wishes to ensure continued functioning of the implant is required to buy new equipment.
+This was evident in India for impoverished families whose children received cochlear implants.